 Aniridia is a rare congenital disorder characterized by iris hypoplasia along with other abnormalities of the eye [28].
-Ocular abnormalities include dry eye, aniridia associated keratopathy (AAK) (Fig. 11.12), angle abnormalities, glaucoma, cataract, foveal hypoplasia, optic nerve hypoplasia, nystagmus, or strabismus [29-31].
-Cataract morphology may be anterior or posterior subcapsular, lamellar, cortical, total or a combination of the above [28] (Fig. 11.13).
+Ocular abnormalities include dry eye, aniridia associated keratopathy (AAK) (Fig. 15.12), angle abnormalities, glaucoma, cataract, foveal hypoplasia, optic nerve hypoplasia, nystagmus, or strabismus [29-31].
+Cataract morphology may be anterior or posterior subcapsular, lamellar, cortical, total or a combination of the above [28] (Fig. 15.13).
 Zonular weakness may be seen and ectopia lentis may be associated in some patients [28].
-This can be managed with placement of capsular tension ring in mild cases (Fig. 11.14).
-Anterior polar or pyramidal cataract may be associated with aniridia along with remnants of persistent fetal vasculature [32] (Fig. 11.15).
+This can be managed with placement of capsular tension ring in mild cases (Fig. 15.14).
+Anterior polar or pyramidal cataract may be associated with aniridia along with remnants of persistent fetal vasculature [32] (Fig. 15.15).

-11.2.4 Differential Diagnosis
+15.2.4 Differential Diagnosis

-The differential diagnosis of ASD includes obstetric trauma, congenital glaucoma, intrauterine infections like rubella, herpes simplex virus, and bacterial infections, iridocorneoseen due to iridocorneal adhesions. (c) Ultrasound biomicroscopy of the same showing fine central iridocorneal adhesions

-Fig. 11.10 Peter's anomaly type 1 in 2-month-old child. (a) Small corneal opacity with iridocorneal adhesions with cataract. (b) Intraoperative picture after injection of air in anterior chamber, irregular air bubble is endothelial syndrome (Fig. 11.16), metabolic diseases like mucopolysaccharidosis, mucolipidoses, and tyrosinosis, congenital hereditary endothelial dystrophy, congenital hereditary stromal dystrophy, and dermoids.
+The differential diagnosis of ASD includes obstetric trauma, congenital glaucoma, intrauterine infections like rubella, herpes simplex virus and bacterial infections, iridocorneo-endothelial syndrome (Fig. 15.16), metabolic diseases like mucopolysaccharidosis, mucolipidoses and tyrosinosis, congenital hereditary endothelial dystrophy, congenital hereditary stromal dystrophy and dermoids.